NYPL/nypl-static/README.md

 # nypl-static

-This repo hosts files that are deployed to the `nypl-static` S3 bucket and intended to be used for global JavaScript and static resources.
+This repo hosts files that are deployed to the `nypl-static` and `nypl-static-qa` S3 buckets and intended to be used for global JavaScript and static resources.

 Most NYPL web properties (e.g. WWW, Encore, Shared Collection Catalog, other React Applications) load the `js/advocacy.js` file on page load.